tgunr/mcpm.sh/README.md

 - [ ] Server repository structure
 - [ ] Server management functionality
 - [ ] Additional client support
+- [ ] MCP profiles - collections of tools that can be added to any clients with a single command

 ## Development